MEDLINE®/PubMed® Data Element (Field) Descriptions

 GSMxxxx (GEO SaMple)

-Beginning in January 2007, identifiers for records in the PubChem Substance database may be included in the SI field (but only if the data are included in the citation XML feeds from the publishers).
+Beginning in January 2007, identifiers for records in the PubChem Substance database may be included in the SI field when the data are included in the citation XML feeds from the publishers.
+The PubChem project provides information on the biological activities of small molecules and its overall goal is to identify new and safer drug therapies.
+There are three PubChem databases: PubChem Substance, PubChem Compound, and PubChem-BioAssay.
+Each record in each database has a unique identifier, consisting of one or more numerical characters.
 The abbreviation is PubChem-Substance and the accession number is a numeric string, e.g. 10318689.
-In the distant future, identifiers for records in two additional databases, PubChem Compound and PubChem BioAssay, will likely also be added to MEDLINE/PubMed records.
+In 2014, identifiers for PubChem Compound and PubChem BioAssay records may also be added to MEDLINE/PubMed records.

 NLM concatenates the following elements to create the journal source: